Culture of Jharkhand: Tradition and Lifestyle

 Festivals of Jharkhand

-When it comes to the festival, the people of Jharkhand never back down to bring all the colors and joy to the celebration.
-The people of Jharkhand celebrate many festivals among which Holi, Diwali, Eid-ul-Fitr, Dusshera, Chhat Puja, Jitiya, Navratri, Christmas are most common.
+When it comes to the festival, the people of Jharkhand never back down to bring all the colours and joy to the celebration.
+The people of Jharkhand celebrate many festivals among which Holi, Diwali, Eid-ul-Fitr, Dusshera, Chhat Puja, Jitiya, Navratri, and Christmas are the most common.
 The festival of Navratri is celebrated with much excitement.
 Dandiya Nights are organized across the state to celebrate the 9 days festivals.
 The energetic exuberance in people is something to watch.

 Some of the tribal festivals are also celebrated with much enthusiasm, like Karma, Sohrai, Sarhul, Mage Porob, Hal Punya.
 These are mostly cattle festivals, harvest festivals, or seasonal festivals.